 Only applicants who have completed the online application process to the PhD programme prior to the funding submission deadline will be considered for funding.
-For information on how to make an application, what our entry requirements are, and what supporting documentation is required, please see our web-page.
+For information on how to make an application, what our entry requirements are, and what supporting documentation is required, please click here.

 If you have any queries relating to the PhD funding application process, please email the School of Law PhD Admissions Administrator, Mr G Skehan by email on email@example.com

 If you find our website useful, please consider making a donation.
 It will help us pay our operating expenses.

 - Full Tuition Fee + Grant, MSc in Engineering Scholarships, University of Southern Denmark

 - Business School Master Scholarships, University of Leeds, UK

 - Master Scholarships for International Students, Örebro University, Sweden